La Paz cityscape cascading down mountain canyon with snow-capped Illimani mountain at golden sunset, Bolivia

 Off-season (lower prices)

-La Paz, Bolivia is a Moderate destination perfect for altitude and culture.
+La Paz, Bolivia is a destination with a temperate climate, perfect for world's highest capital and cable car transit.
 The best time to visit is May, Jun, Jul, Aug, & Sep, when weather conditions are ideal.
-Budget travelers can explore from $59/day, while mid-range trips average $137/day.
-Visa-free for short tourism stays.
+Budget travel costs around $65/day, while mid-range trips average $150/day.
+Entry rules depend on your passport.

 /day